wgroeneveld/brainbaking/content/post/2020/06/tracking-and-privacy-on-websites.md

 There are so many things to take into consideration.
 I've never given them much thought, until now, and I have to say I'm glad I'm learning.
 From what I gather so far, the following things need to be taken into consideration:

-1. Site speed.
+1. **Speed**.
 People flee after waiting for more than two seconds (I know I do).
 Compress images, use interlaced mode and cache headers, ...
-2. Responsiveness.
+2. **Responsiveness**.
 Everything should be in relative `rem` and not in absolute `px`, use `srcset` image attributes, write `@media` CSS queries, ...
-3. Security.
+3. **Design**.
+People also flee if it's not pleasant to the eyes.
+4. **Security**.
 Use (self-signed) SSL `https://` certificates.
 Provide base security levels for your [own vps](/post/2020/04/vps).
 Use honey pots for form submissions.
-4. Continuous integration/deployment.
-Setup a node/hugo build chain.
+5. **Development**.
+Continuous integration/deployment - setup a node/hugo build chain.
 Make things easy to commit and revert if neccessary.
 Have a backup plan?
-5. Privacy.
+6. **Content**.
+The most important piece of the puzzle.
+But what about tags or categories?
+Files or databases?
+What about maintainability?
+Or editors and logins?
+7. **Privacy**.
 Don't track visitors, track traffic instead!
-6. Licences.
+8. **Licence**s.
 Which copyright system are you applying?
 Did you attribute your sources correctly?
-7. Accessibility.
+9. **SEO**.
+If your site is not found, tumbleweeds instead of readers start appearing...
+10. **Accessibility**.
 Use contrasting colors, write `alt` tags, ...

 I haven't looked at that last part yet - _accessibility_.
 To be continued!